Poker Table Position

 In general, you want to play more hands in position than you do out of position.

-This doesn't mean that you force yourself to play any old hand when you have good position, and fold awesome ones in bad position just to try and strike the right balance.
-Instead, it simply means that you should be more inclined to play slightly weaker hands than normal IP, and more inclined to fold slightly stronger hands OOP.
+This doesn't mean that you force yourself to play any old hand when you have good position.
+Instead, be more inclined to play a wider range of hands when IP, but don't play this wide range of hands when OOP.

 Take KJo for example: